 What Actually Helps: The Full Treatment Landscape

-This is the section most women came here for — and I'm going to give it to you straight, without minimizing anything and without overpromising.
+This is the section most women came here for — and I’m going to give it to you straight, without minimizing anything and without overpromising.
 Every option below has evidence behind it.
-None of them are miracle cures.
-Most of them work remarkably well when used correctly and consistently.
+None of them are instant fixes.
+Most of them work well when used correctly and consistently.

 Non-Hormonal Topical · First Line for Dryness